 - funerals and tangihanga.

-Physical distancing and public health measures should be maintained.
+Physical distancing and public health measures must be maintained.

 Exercise and recreation

-You can do low-risk recreation activities in your local area, for example to go for a walk or a run, a swim at the beach, a day walk or fishing from a wharf.
+You can do low-risk recreation activities in your local area, for example to go for a walk or a run, a swim at the beach or a day walk.

-Boating, yachting and any team sports or training are not encouraged.
+Boating, yachting and any team sports or training are not allowed.

 You can do recreational activities by yourself or with people from your bubble.

 Whitebaiting is permitted at Alert Level 3 during the whitebaiting season.
 You may only fish locally, stay 2 metres from other river users and don’t use motorised vehicles to get to your fishing spot.

 People at high risk of severe illness such as older people and those with existing medical conditions are encouraged to stay at home where possible, and take additional precautions when leaving home.